brunodpoliveira/Fallout1DemoAI/README.md

 “you are this NPC.
 I want you to generate more conversations for this NPC.”

 (6) Then you take all of that synthetic NPC dialogue and use it fine-tune your small, GPT-2 sized LLM.

+For a state machine to manage that, you'd essentially need states for "normal" and "combat", and transitions between them based on conditions like enemy presence and intent.
+The rules for movement and shooting during combat can be defined within the combat state, keeping things relatively straightforward